farmera/sare_grant/spectral_indices.md

 portions of __Figure 3__, i.e. they occur during the tillering, grand growth and maturation phases of the season.

 Sugarcane is a perennial crop that grows to ~4 meters in height (in Louisiana) with a very high rate of photosynthesis (~150-200% above other species).
-Its rapid progress through tillering to grand growth where it exhibits its most rapid phase of growth and rate of photosynthesis.
+Its rapid progress through tillering to grand growth where it exhibits its highest rate of photosynthesis.

 #### Summary
 To produce a vegetation index a narrow band of light (for example the NIR band) is contained in one layer while another